 With this belief, in December 2014, I began to translate and share Korean poems in English on AhnTranslation.
 Since then, I have translated for Humans of Seoul (Dec.
 2015 – present), ILDA South Korean Feminist Journal (Jan.
 2017 – Jan.
 2018), and Time to Read Poems, the Documentary (Oct.
 2016).
 My translations of Korean poems have also appeared in different venues, such as a middle school IB textbook and the official use of the Bucheon City of Literature.

-In addition, in December 2016, I embarked on a Korean literary magazine project and have been a founder and an Editor-in-Chief of Nabillera: Contemporary Korean Literature since then.
+In addition, in December 2016, I embarked on a Korean literary magazine project and have been a founder and Editor-in-Chief of Nabillera: Contemporary Korean Literature since then.
 Through Nabillera, I hope to introduce novel attempts taking place in the Korean literary circle to English readers.
+Currently, I am translating Kim Hyun’s Glory Hole, under contract with Seagull Books.